pydata/xarray/doc/computation.rst

 needs, consider using Numba's `vectorize and guvectorize <http://numba.pydata.org/numba-doc/dev/user/vectorize.html>`_.

 In addition to wrapping functions, ``apply_ufunc`` can automatically parallelize many functions when using dask by setting ``dask='parallelized'``.
-This is illustrated in a separate example.

-..
-TODO: add link!
+See :ref:`dask.automatic-parallelization` for details.

 :py:func:`~xarray.apply_ufunc` also supports some advanced options for controlling alignment of variables and the form of the result.
 See the